powalll/strings.xml-scanner/README.md

 ```
 apktool d -s <name>.apk
 ```
-Then find the file at <name>/res/values/strings.xml
+Then find the file at \<name\>/res/values/strings.xml
 ## Usage
 ```
 python3 scanner.py [--keyword KEYWORD] <path to strings.xml>
 ```
 ## Limitations
-The current method for finding additional API/HTTP endpoints isn't comprehensive and will be improved
+The current method for finding additional API/HTTP endpoints isn't comprehensive and will be improved.
+Identifies storage buckets and firebase but doesn't check for level of permission